Academany/FabAcademy-Assessment/project_development.md

 * what have you learned?

-**Have you made a separate ‘Final Project’ page that briefly summarises your project and**
+## Have you made a separate *Final Project* page that:
+* briefly summarises your project

 * includes the BOM (Bill of Materials) for your project